The Untold Truth Of Joan Baez

 Who does she respect as the perfect leader?

 Not all world leaders are created equal, and in an interview with The Guardian, Joan Baez shared the identity of the person she believed was the ideal leader — and it's not one that immediately springs to mind.
-Vaclav Havel (pictured with her) was the writer-turned-Czechoslovakian-president who ushered the country through the end of Communism, and according to his 2011 obituary in The New York Times, he never stopped championing the cause of political freedom.
+Vaclav Havel (pictured with her) was the writer-turned-Czechoslovakian-president who ushered the country through the end of communism, and according to his 2011 obituary in The New York Times, he never stopped championing the cause of political freedom.

 Baez performed in Bratislava in 1989, not long before revolution ripped through the country.
 Did she have anything to do with it?
 According to what Havel later told her, she definitely did.

-In an interview with Trafficbeat (via The Huffington Post), Baez said, "Havel said the last drop before it spilled over was my singing...
+In an interview with Trafficbeat (via The Huffington Post), Baez said, "Havel said the last drop before it spilled over was my singing ...
 You know, you're only a part of something that never feels [like] such a big change.
 But if that led into the Velvet Revolution and the guy says so, then that's something to be proud of."

-She had a loving and heartbreaking relationship with her sister
+Joan Baez had a loving and heartbreaking relationship with her sister

 There has never been a set of siblings in the history of siblings who have had a perfect relationship, and that's definitely the case with Joan Baez and her sister, Mimi Farina.
 Although both were wildly talented singers and musicians, Baez has admitted that she tried to talk her sister out of a career in music.
 She told Trafficbeat (via The Huffington Post), "I told her that I didn't think she should be a singer [because] I was afraid she'd be in my shadow.
 She was a worthy singer, but I didn't want her to just be Joanie's little sister."

-She died in 2001 after being diagnosed with lung cancer, and Baez spoke a bit about their relationship in an interview with The Telegraph.
+Mimi died in 2001 after being diagnosed with lung cancer, and Baez spoke a bit about their relationship in an interview with The Telegraph.
 "Towards the end, she gave me the gift of being so awful to me, almost to make it less hard."

 Her deepest regret

 No one gets through life without at least some regrets, even those who have contributed as much to the cultural, political, and social landscape as Joan Baez.
-In 2023, she spoke with AARP and looked back over her life with the hindsight afforded to her by the making of the documentary "Joan Baez: I Am a Noise," and confirmed that yes, there were things in her life that she regretted.
+In 2023, she spoke with AARP and looked back over her life with the hindsight afforded to her by the making of the documentary "Joan Baez: I Am a Noise," and confirmed that, yes, there were things in her life that she regretted.
 Specifically?
 Not spending as much time with her son as she felt she should have.

 "I would say the hardest part [about making the documentary] has been dealing with my son's abandonment, basically.
 And I knew about it [but] I didn't know it was that deep, you know?
 Some of that stuff is painful."